You have turned-in this assignment. You can review the lesson and see your previous answers.

 So every one of your results should show that.

-But if I put another mass on and that changes the moment, so I've still got N 0.
+But if I put another mass on and that changes the moment, so I've still got 0.

-4 anti-clockwise, but now I've got N 0.
+4 anticlockwise, but now I've got 0.

 If the moments are equal to each other in opposite directions, then there's no overall change.

-So there's a balanced rule.
+So there's a balanced ruler.

 What I'd like you to do is to use the idea to decide which of the following beams are balanced and these figures aren't drawn to scale.

-So I'd like you to decide that by calculating the clockwise and anti-clockwise moments and seeing if they're the same or not.
+So, I'd like you to decide that by calculating the clockwise and anticlockwise moments and seeing if they're the same or not.

-So pause the video, work that out and restart please.
+So pause the video, work that out, and restart please.

 Welcome back.